LIHI Certificate #46 - Ashuelot & Lower Robertson Project, New Hampshire

 Recreational resources at the project include fishing and boating access, as well as a portage trail for paddler access.
 Public access is provided free of charge.

-- Partially Satisfied 2020, Condition 1: The Facility Owner shall submit copies of the 2019 water quality monitoring report required by NHDES and all correspondence with the agency to LIHI upon completion of the 2019 monitoring period.
+- Partially Satisfied 2020, Fully Satisfied in 2023.
+Condition 1: The Facility Owner shall submit copies of the 2019 water quality monitoring report required by NHDES and all correspondence with the agency to LIHI upon completion of the 2019 monitoring period.
 LIHI reserves the right to additionally condition the Project’s LIHI Certificate or reconsider the certification decision based on the information provided.

 - Optional, Condition 2: If at any time prior to six months before the expiration of the Certification term the Facility Owner implements: a) upstream eel passage at both Projects; and/or extends the current downstream fish passage season at both Projects to November 15, LIHI will review that information and determine whether or not to award a second PLUS standard and extend the Certificate term for two additional years.